-At the same time, the use of various orthodontic appliances is not without influence on the TMJ.
-While contemporary software tools are capable of predicting post-treatment occlusion following the use of aligners, reliable prediction of changes in the position of the mandibular condyle within the temporomandibular joint remains challenging.

-Assessment of the quantitative impact of occlusal positioning splints on temporomandibular joint conditions is therefore an important task in supporting appliance design.
-It enables prediction and evaluation of changes in joint configuration after splint insertion, contributing to improved diagnostic interpretation, treatment planning, and objective documentation of the design process.
+Orthodontic and occlusal appliances may influence mandibular position and, indirectly, the configuration of the TMJ.
+Contemporary digital tools can support treatment planning and prediction of post-treatment occlusion, but reliable estimation of condylar position after appliance insertion remains difficult.
+This is particularly relevant for occlusal positioning splints, which are designed to guide the mandible towards a selected target position.
+From an engineering perspective, such splints can be interpreted as patient-specific devices intended to realise a predefined rigid transformation of the mandible.

-In the approach considered in this work, the occlusal surface is incorporated into the splint based on patient-specific data, rather than being adjusted manually during clinical procedures.
-This distinguishes the proposed methodology from conventional approaches, in which the occlusion is refined directly on the patient.
-Instead, the occlusal relationship is transferred and repositioned within a computational framework, allowing the splint to be interpreted as a physical realization of a predefined transformation of the mandible.
+In the approach considered in this work, the occlusal surface of the splint is generated from patient-specific data rather than adjusted manually during clinical procedures.
+The target maxilla--mandible relationship is defined computationally and transferred to the splint geometry.
+This makes it possible to analyse the splint not only as a dental appliance, but also as a physical realisation of a planned mandibular transformation.
+The difference between the planned and achieved mandibular positions can then be represented as an error transformation and propagated to anatomical structures segmented from CBCT data.

-The aim of this study is not to perform a diagnostic evaluation of actual temporomandibular joint changes induced by occlusal positioning splints, but rather to develop and demonstrate a method for their quantitative assessment.
-In particular, we propose an approach in which mandibular transformations derived from multimodal data are used both to design positioning splints and to simulate their effect on joint structures, enabling indirect evaluation of TMJ configuration without the need for repeated imaging in multiple mandibular positions.
+The aim of this study is to develop and demonstrate a transformation-based framework for quantitative assessment of mandibular positioning accuracy and simulated TMJ configuration.
+The proposed framework integrates multimodal three-dimensional data, transformation-based splint design, repeated measurement of achieved mandibular poses, statistical analysis of rigid-body errors in \(\mathrm{SE}(3)\), and distance-based evaluation of condyle--fossa relationships.
+In this way, a single anatomical CBCT model can be combined with measured transformation data to simulate and compare planned and achieved TMJ configurations without repeated imaging in multiple mandibular positions.

-This study is intended as a proof-of-concept demonstration of the proposed method and does not aim to provide clinical validation or diagnostic conclusions.
+This study is intended as a technical feasibility and measurement-framework study in biomedical engineering.
+It demonstrates how positioning uncertainty introduced by patient-specific occlusal splints can be quantified, analysed as a rigid-body transformation error, and propagated to a simulated TMJ model, rather than providing clinical validation or diagnostic conclusions.